 Adalo's technical capabilities support comprehensive app development:

-- Built-in relational database with unlimited collections
+- Built-in relational database with no record limits on paid plans

 - Full REST API integration (Professional plan+)